mixnets/SwiftShader/docs/Regres.md

 Tests may also deadlock, so each test process has a time limit before they are automatically killed.

+Furthermore, Regres uses firejail to limit the scope of what resources dEQP tests have access to.
+This prevents malicious or malformed code from interacting with other system files, accessing improper data streams, and other security concerns.

 ## Implementation details